minhlee32/leapYear/README.md

+# leap-year-calculator
-#This program helps you to know a year is a leap year or not
+ Using this application to check if a year is leap year